AfoninSV/telegram-bot/readme.md

 - **`/random`**: Returns a random recipe.
 This can be a fun way for users to discover new recipes they might not have tried otherwise.

-- **`/search`**: Users can input a key ingredient they have on hand, and the bot will return recipes that include that ingredient.
+- **`/search`**: Users can input a key ingredient they have on hand or definite meal to find, and the bot will return recipes that include that ingredient.

 - **`/list`**: Returns a list of all Categories, Area, Ingredients